wildfly/wildfly-s2i/README.md

 ##### Structure: openshift/3

 1. Platform name (lowercase) - `wildfly`
-2. Base builder image - `centos7`
-3. WildFly version or `latest`
+2. WildFly version or `latest`

-Example: `wildfly/wildfly-centos7:17.0`
+Example: `wildfly/wildfly-builder:20.0`

 Environment variables to be used at s2i build time
 --------------------------------------------------